MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/ios-code-only.md

 ---
-title: "Creating iOS User Interfaces in Code"
+title: "Creating iOS User Interfaces in Code in Xamarin.iOS"
-description: "Xamarin.iOS provides two methods of creating a User Interface for your app – with the Xamarin Designer for iOS or in code.
-This article examines how to create iOS user interfaces entirely in code.
-It shows how to start from a project template to build an application screen in a controller by creating a hierarchy of views from UIKit.
-Then, it discusses how to create custom views that can be loaded in a controller." ms.prod: xamarin ms.assetid: 7CB1FEAE-0BB3-4CDC-9076-5BD555003F1D ms.technology: xamarin-ios
+description: "This document describes how to use code to build a user interface for a Xamarin.iOS app.
+It discusses view controllers, building a view hierarchy, handling a rotation, and more." ms.prod: xamarin ms.assetid: 7CB1FEAE-0BB3-4CDC-9076-5BD555003F1D ms.technology: xamarin-ios